-Demobilisation of this armed group is an opportunity not to be missed.
-In a context of FARC disarmament and a peace process with the ELN, the state can establish its presence throughout the country and smooth the road to peace, write Juan David Gélvez and Michael Weintraub (Universidad de los Andes).
+Demobilisation of this armed group, FARC disarmament, and the peace process with the ELN mean the state can establish its presence throughout the country and smooth the road to peace, write Juan David Gélvez and Michael Weintraub (Universidad de los Andes).

 • Disponible también en español

 On August 31, 2017, the Armed Forces of Colombia neutralised Roberto Vargas Gutiérrez, also known as Gavilán or ‘The Hawk’, second-in-command of the Clan del Golfo.
 This criminal gang is Colombia’s main organised armed group (OAG), controlling more than 45% of the drug trade nationwide, running hundreds of illegal mines, and boasting a strong presence in 22 of Colombia’s 32 departments.

 Most of the Clan del Golfo’s members previously belonged to the now-defunct United Self-Defence Forces of Colombia (Auto-Defensas Unidas de Colombia, AUC) and various guerrilla groups such as the Popular Liberation Army (Ejercito Popular de Liberación, EPL).
 This implies that its members have a track record of criminal activity centred on drug trafficking and direct intimidation of the civilian population.